heyjessi/thunderwear/DESIGN.md

 The viewcontroller is where the code for the storyboard is placed.
 In Thunderwear, there are two viewcontrollers, one for each distinct screen.

+The first viewcontroller handles the home page as well as the display of weather information.
+Therefore, before the user inputs a location, the headers mentioned in the Readme file ("Outfit Recommendations," "Weather," "Today's Temperature") must be hidden.
+Therefore, when the user initially opens the app, only the button "**Input Location**" is present.
+Once the user inputs the location, the code shows the previously mentioned headers as well as the weather information.

+Depending on the weather conditions, the background of the viewcontroller will change.
+To do this, the viewcontroller gets the weather code from the weatherInfo array.
+If the first digit of the code is "2," "3," or "5," the background will change to different rain backgrounds and will warn the user to bring an umbrella and a rain jacket.

+### second viewcontroller

+The second viewcontroller allows the user to input location information.

+**add more here, jess, because I can't view the second viewcontroller from my computer**

 ## python/flask back end